How and When to File a Landlord Insurance Claim

 How to File a Landlord Insurance Claim

 When you experience a sudden loss at the property—such as a fire, a theft or sewage backup, to name a few—the following steps can make the claims process smoother:

-- Document the incident.
 Write down what happened to the best of your ability, sooner rather than later.
 Note any injuries that occurred.
-Take photos of property damage.
+Make a detailed list of any items that were damaged, as well as their value.
+Take photos of damaged items and property damage.

-Your insurance agent will guide you through this process, answering any questions you might have and advising you on the next steps.
+Your insurance agent will guide you through the above process, answering any questions you might have and advising you on the next steps.
 In fact, in some cases, your agent may counsel you against filing an insurance claim.

 When Not to File a Claim